 We have never declared nor paid any cash dividends on our common stock and do not currently anticipate declaring or paying any cash dividends on our outstanding shares of common stock in the foreseeable future.
-We are, however, required to make or accrue quarterly dividend payments on our convertible preferred stock..
-Except for dividends we paid on the convertible preferred stock, we currently intend to retain all of our future earnings, if any, to finance operations.
-Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and other factors that our board of directors may deem relevant.
-Pursuant to the terms of our outstanding preferred stock, we paid dividends during 2008 to the holders of our preferred stock.
+We are, however, required to make or accrue quarterly dividend payments on our Preferred Stock.
+Except for dividends paid on the Preferred Stock, we currently intend to retain all of our future earnings, if any, to finance operations.
+Any future determination relating to our dividend policy will be made at the discretion of our Board of Directors and will depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and other factors that our board of directors may deem relevant.
+Pursuant to the terms of our outstanding Preferred Stock, since inception through February 1, 2009, we paid these dividends when they have fallen due.
+However, as part of our program to reduce expenditure, on April 6, 2009, June 22, 2009, October 19, 2009 and January 7, 2010, our Board of Directors decided not to declare the quarterly cash dividend.
+The Board of Directors will continue to evaluate the payment of a cash dividend on a quarterly basis.
+Any dividends must be declared by our board of directors and must come from funds that are legally available for dividend payments.